 - Assessments: Select Library Topics from “Diagnosing” Yourself, Group or Organization

 - Guidelines, Methods, and Resources for Organizational Change Agents

 - Organizational Performance Management — Evaluating and Improving Organizations

 There is often a misunderstanding that nonprofit organizations are very different than for-profit organizations.
-However, the differences between organizations is determined by its life cycle, culture and strategic priorities, much more than by the nature of its services.
-However, the following activities are somewhat unique to the needs of a nonprofit management and governance.
+However, the differences between organizations are determined by their life cycle, culture, and strategic priorities, much more than by the nature of their services.
+However, the following activities are somewhat unique to the needs of nonprofit management and governance.

 Fundraising and Grantwriting